Undisclosed64/Undisclosed64/README.md

 - ⚡ I dream of being exceptional in my line of work.

-- ⚡ And I love to read and gaze at the night sky.
+- ⚡ And I love to read books and gaze at the starry sky.